recommenders-team/recommenders/tests/README.md

 ### How to create tests for the notebooks

-In the notebooks of this repo, we use [Papermill](https://github.com/nteract/papermill) and [Scrapbook](https://nteract-scrapbook.readthedocs.io/en/latest/) in unit, smoke and integration tests.
-Papermill is a tool that enables you to parametrize and execute notebooks.
-Scrapbook is a library for recording a notebook’s data values and generate visual content as “scraps”.
-These recorded scraps can be read at a future time.
-We use Scrapbook to collect the metrics in the notebooks.
+For testing the notebooks of this repo, we developed the Recommenders notebook executor, that enables you to parametrize and execute notebooks for testing.

+The notebook executor is located in [recommenders/utils/notebook_utils.py](../recommenders/utils/notebook_utils.py).
+The main functions are:

+* `execute_notebook`: Executes a notebook and saves the output in a new notebook.
+Optionally, you can inject parameters to the notebook.
+For that, you need to tag the cells with the tag `parameters`.
+Every cell tagged with `parameters` can be injected with the variables passed in the `parameters` dictionary.
+* `store_metadata`: Stores the output of a variable.
+The output is stored in the metadata of the Jupyter notebook and can be read by `read_notebook` function.
+* `read_notebook`: Reads the output notebook and returns a dictionary with the variables recorded with `store_metadata`.

-#### Developing PR gate tests with Papermill and Scrapbook
+#### Developing PR gate tests with the notebook executor

-Executing a notebook with Papermill is easy, this is what we mostly do in the unit tests.
+Executing a notebook with the Recommenders notebook executor is easy, this is what we mostly do in the unit tests.
 Next, we show just one of the tests that we have in [tests/unit/examples/test_notebooks_python.py](unit/examples/test_notebooks_python.py).

 ```python
 import pytest